-2. Identify and assess individual skills, strengths, and experiences to identify career and professional development goals.
+i.
+Identify and assess individual skills, strengths, and experiences to identify career and professional development goals ii.
+Research the job market to identify career opportunities and requirements

 Today both job seekers and recruiters have more ways than ever to connect with one another.
 Though the traditional means of in-person networking are still necessary, online networking has also become the norm.
 As in the world of dating, technology can certainly help connect people according to compatible interests and preferences; from there, however, the relationship depends entirely on how things go in person.
 This chapter section examines the spectrum of job search tools and techniques available to the modern job seeker.
 It provides guidance on how you can prepare a résumé and cover letter that will increase your chances of getting an interview and hence a job.